suszenne/20-03/README.md

   <img src="https://media.giphy.com/media/10kxE34bJPaUO4/giphy.gif" width="100" height="100" style="float:right; margin: 10px">
 <h1>Welcome to this ARTventure</h1>

-<h2>Please don't stop reading this text 'cause it will probably be the most useless reading of your day.
+<h2> !
+Please don't stop reading this text 'cause it will probably be the most useless reading of your day.

 It looks like a rational site but it's actually a mess.